biocorecrg/advanced_linux_2019/Module2.md

 ```

 <h4>Exercise</h4>
-Based on on your knowledge can you tell how many genes has this table?
+Based on your knowledge can you tell how many genes this table has?

 Let's try now to select the genes with a **log2FoldChange** that are up-regulated.